Chart Color Schemes

 The level of cultural diversity witnessed in Frenchs Forest was found to be above average when compared nationally for a number of language and cultural background related metrics

-Frenchs Forest, according to a study, had more cultural diversity than most other local areas.
-It was found that 17.8% of its population spoke a language other than English at home, and 29.9% were born overseas.
-Christianity was the predominant religion in Frenchs Forest, with 54.0% of people identifying as such.
+Frenchs Forest had a higher level of cultural diversity compared to most other local areas, with 17.8% of its residents speaking a language other than English at home and 29.9% being born overseas.
+Christianity was the predominant religion in Frenchs Forest, making up 54.0% of the population.
+However, Judaism was notably overrepresented, comprising 0.3% of the population compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity